basho/basho_docs/source/languages/en/riak/dev/data-modeling/data-types.md

 that all user maps are stored in the bucket `maps`, and for the key we'll do something a bit more creative: we'll construct a key out of each user's first and last name, with an underscore in the middle.
-And so the map for the user Brian May would have the key `brian_may`.
-Below, we'll start building our class, initializing the class with a reference to the appropriate map:
+And so the map for the user Brian May would have the key `brian_may`, Ozzy Osbourne would have the key `ozzie_osbourne`, etc. Below, we'll start building our class, initializing the class with a reference to the appropriate map:

 ```ruby